Caseidae

 Caseidae are an extinct family of basal synapsids that lived from the Late Carboniferous to Middle Permian between about 300 and 265 million years ago.
-Fossils of these animals come from the south-central part of the United States (Texas, Oklahoma, and Kansas), from various parts of Europe (European Russia, France, Germany, Sardinia, and Poland), and possibly from South Africa if the genus Eunotosaurus is indeed a caseid as some authors proposed in 2021.
+Fossils of these animals come from the south-central part of the United States (Texas, Oklahoma, and Kansas), and various parts of Europe (European Russia, France, Germany, Sardinia, and Poland), with a possible presence in Gondwana based on paleolatitude reconstructions.
 Caseids show great taxonomic and morphological diversity.
 The most basal taxa were small insectivorous and omnivorous forms that lived mainly in the Upper Carboniferous and Lower Permian, such as Eocasea, Callibrachion, and Martensius.
-This type of caseid persists until the middle Permian with Phreatophasma and may be Eunotosaurus.
+This type of caseid persists until the middle Permian with Phreatophasma.
 During the early Permian, the clade is mainly represented by many species that adopted a herbivorous diet.
 Some have evolved into gigantic forms that can reach 6–7 m in length, such as Cotylorhynchus hancocki and Alierasaurus ronchii, making them the largest Permian synapsids.
 Caseids are considered important components of early terrestrial ecosystems in vertebrate history because the numerous herbivorous species in this family are among the first terrestrial tetrapods to occupy the role of primary consumer.
 The caseids experienced a significant evolutionary radiation at the end of the early Permian, becoming, with the captorhinid eureptiles, the dominant herbivores of terrestrial ecosystems in place of the edaphosaurids and diadectids.

 In 2016 and 2022, paleontologists proposed a semiaquatic lifestyle for the most derived genera like Cotylorhynchus and Lalieudorhynchus, but this hypothesis is disputed by other researchers.

 With a fossil record spanning from the Late Carboniferous to the Middle Permian, caseids are one of the basal synapsids groups (formerly known as "pelycosaur") having the largest stratigraphic range.
-They also represent one of only two basal synapsid groups (along with the Varanopidae) to survive in therapsid-dominated terrestrial communities.
-Thus, the last known caseids come from the strata of the middle Permian (Upper Roadian-Wordian) of France and European Russia, where they cohabited notably with dinocephalians.
+Despite suffering a notable decline during the late Early Permian, casedis also represent one of only two basal synapsid groups (the other being Varanopidae) to survive in therapsid-dominated terrestrial communities.
+Thus, the last known caseids come from the strata of the middle Permian (upper Roadian to lower Wordian) and (latest Wordian-earliest Capitanian) of France, where they cohabited notably with dinocephalians.
 (Note: Dinocephalians are known in France only by their footprints attributed to the ichnogenus Brontopus.
 The latter has also been found in the Abrahamskraal Formation in South Africa where skeletal remains of dinocephalians are abundant.
 In Russia, the caseid Ennatosaurus is present in the Mezen assemblage, which also includes an as yet undescribed species of anteosaurid dinocephalian.)
-These last caseids still show a certain morphological diversity with medium to large herbivores (Ennatosaurus and Lalieudorhynchus), as well as small predatory or omnivorous forms such as Phreatophasma and possibly Eunotosaurus.
+These last caseids still show a certain morphological diversity with medium to large herbivores (Ennatosaurus and Lalieudorhynchus), as well as small predatory or omnivorous forms such as Phreatophasma.
 Caseids are so far unknown in Upper Permian strata and probably disappeared at the end of the Middle Permian.
 They were replaced by pareiasaurs (with similar dentition) and dicynodonts.